pri682/bRUSH/README.md

 each user is granted medals they can award each day.
 A gold medal can be awarded once per day, to the user's favorite drawing.
 A silver medal can be awarded once per day for the user's second favorite drawing.
-And of course a bronze medal can be awarded once per day for the user's third favorite sketch.
+And of course a bronze medal can be awarded once per day for the user's third favorite bRUSH.

 In addition, every user is given an unlimited number of "participation medals" which they can award to all the drawings they hated....
 Just kidding... they can be awarded to the drawings the user recognizes as impressive, but simply we'rent in the top 3 that day in the user's opinion.